SuperS123/FizzBuzz-Java/README.md

-# FizzBuzz-Java
+# FizzBuzz | Java
-FizzBuzz thing in Java
+FizzBuzz but in Java